Jeremy Beasley: Toronto Blue Jays

 On April 22, 2021, Beasley was traded to the Toronto Blue Jays for cash considerations.
 He was assigned to the Triple-A Buffalo Bisons and was later recalled to Toronto's active roster.
 After struggling to a 7.71 ERA in 8 appearances with Toronto, Beasley was designated for assignment on June 30.
 He was outrighted to Buffalo on July 4.
 Beasley had his contract selected from the minors on June 2, 2022.

 Pittsburgh Pirates

 On August 2, 2022, Beasley was traded to the Pittsburgh Pirates in exchange for cash considerations.
 He was designated for assignment on November 15 and released the next day.

 Hanshin Tigers

 On December 13, 2022, Beasley signed with the Hanshin Tigers of Nippon Professional Baseball.
-In 18 games for the Tigers in 2023, he recorded a 2.20 ERA with 43 strikeouts in 41.0 innings pitched.
+In 18 games for the Tigers in 2023, he recorded a 2.20 ERA with 43 strikeouts in 41 innings pitched.

-On November 30, 2023, Beasley re-signed with Hanshin on a one-year contract for the 2024 season.
+On November 30, 2023, Beasley re-signed with Hanshin on a one-year contract.
+He pitched in 18 games for the team in 2024, compiling an 8-3 record and 2.47 ERA with 75 strikeouts across 76 2/3 innings pitched.

+Beasley made eight appearances for the Tigers in 2025, posting a 1-3 record and 4.60 ERA with 25 strikeouts over 29 1/3 innings pitched.
+He became a free agent following the season.

+Lotte Giants

+On December 10, 2025, Beasley signed a one-year, $1 million contract with the Lotte Giants of the KBO League.